Nowosad/spDataLarge/README.md

   <!-- badges: end -->

 Large datasets for spatial analysis.
-The data from this package could be retrived using the **spData** package.
+The data from this package could be retrieved using the **spData** package.

 ## Installation

 There are three possible options:

-1. Installation of all of the required packages using:
+1. Installation of all of the required packages used in [the Geocomputation with R book](https://geocompr.github.io/) using:

 ```r
 devtools::install_github("geocompr/geocompkg")